AllInCade/MasterProject/README.md

 2. Spline models: Contains all R scripts for models developed for this project.
 Each script is named according to its purpose and data set.
 3. Ridge models: Contains the R scripts for the models and methods we implement manually with a ridge penalty.
 4. Misc R code: Other relevant scripts of R code for the project.
+5. Visuals: Plots, images etc used in the document.
+May upload more visuals that are not present in the delievered document.

 ## Getting Started